cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 </energy:Occupants>
 ```

+#### OccupantType and OccupantTypeValue
+The attribute `OccupantType` allows the categorization of the `Occupants` in different occupant profiles, related to different occupancy schedules (`OccupantRate`).

+Its type `OccupantTypeValue` is an extendable CodeList:

+- Patients
+- Residents
+- Students
+- Visitors
+- Workers
+- OthersOrCombination

 ### Household

 A `Household` class identifies a group of persons living in the same dwelling, in the case
 where occupants are residents.
 They are defined by a type (`householdType`: one family,
-a lonely adult, etc.) and a residence type (`residenceType`: main/secondary residence
+a lonely adult, etc.) and a residence type (`residenceType`: main residence, secondary residence
 or vacant).

 The following XML example describes a household characterized by a secondary residence